brunohmg89/GCP-DigitalLeader/Annotation/Questions-1.md

 ---

 12. You are consulting for a client who is migrating to Google Cloud.
 They presently have a matrix organization.
 Their IT environments were managed around projects.
 Each team had multiple projects.
 All the projects had a flat structure under the company.
-What would you advise them when planning for the move?
+What would you advise them when planning for the move?<br>
     _Você está prestando consultoria para um cliente que está migrando para o Google Cloud.
 Atualmente possuem uma organização matricial.
 Seus ambientes de TI eram gerenciados em torno de projetos.
 Cada equipe tinha vários projetos.
 Todos os projetos tiveram uma estrutura plana sob a empresa.
 O que você os aconselharia ao planejar a mudança?_

     :white_check_mark: On Google Cloud, create a folder corresponding to each team.
 Under that, there could be projects or further sub folders as the team decides.